uriel/knit/README.md

 smaller, managable chunks and build more complex patterns by embedding the ready-made building blocks.

-For example, pattern 'A' is defined as `[P3 K3] 10`.
+For example, pattern 'A' is defined as: `[P3 K3] 5`.
-This means: Purl three stitches and Knit three stitches; then repeat the whole thing ten times.

-Pattern 'B' can incorporate 'A' by referencing it by name: `P10 $A P10`.
+Pattern 'B' can incorporate 'A' by referencing it by name: `P10 $A 2 P10`.

 ### Reference Expansion